Some links in this post may be affiliate links

 Adequate light is necessary for photosynthesis, the process by which plants make food needed for growth and energy.
 Too little light means that the plant cannot make enough food for growth and development which results in stunted growth and death of the plant.

-Position your Teddy Bear Vine in bright indirect light with 4-6 hours of morning or late afteroon sunshine or instal grow lights if the natural lighting is not adequate.
+Position Teddy Bear Vine in bright indirect light with 4-6 hours of morning or late afteroon sunshine or instal grow lights if the natural lighting is not adequate.

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent leggy growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for uniform, healthy growth.

 Too dry air leads to very low air humidity resulting in dry and shrivelled leaves, leaf drop and eventual death of the plant.

-To increase humidity for your Teddy Bear Vine, group the plants together or grow the plant in a well-lit bathroom and other humid areas in the home.
+To increase humidity for Teddy Bear Vine, group the plants together or grow the plant in a well-lit bathroom and other humid areas in the home.
 You may also set the pot on a wet pebble tray or use a cool mist humidifier.

-Exposing your Teddy Bear Vine to hot sunshine will result in wilting, leaf drop and eventual death of the plant.
+Exposing Teddy Bear Vine to hot sunshine will result in wilting, leaf drop and eventual death of the plant.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.